 If you’re hesitant to commit to a four-hour film, rest assured that there is a natural stopping point at the halfway mark when Chapter Four begins.
 The film is very long, but it will keep you fully engaged from start to finish.
-I was initially skeptical about its length, but I sat through the full four-hours and not just because I had to review it.
+I was initially skeptical about its length, but I sat through the full four hours and not just because I had to review it.
 There was enough brand-new content to keep me fully invested in the Snyder cut.

 Zack Snyder’s Justice League is a Gritty, Action-Packed Experience

 I consider myself a ride-or-die DC Comics fan.
-I’m one of five people that I know who actually enjoyed Batman Forever and Batman & Robin and still rewatch them as adults.
+I’m one of five people I know who actually enjoyed Batman Forever and Batman & Robin and still rewatch them as adults.
 I saw the original Justice League opening weekend in 2017 and promptly bought the soundtrack as I walked out of the theaters.
 The film had its flaws, but I fundamentally enjoyed myself and never fully understood the uproar on social media.
-I still don’t, outside of Ray Fisher and everyone else’s allegations against Joss Whedon which were a long time coming.
+I still don’t, outside of Ray Fisher and everyone else’s allegations against Joss Whedon, which were a long time coming.

 In particular, I found Snyder’s recut scene of the Amazonians vs. Steppenwolf on Themyscira to be even more unpalatable than Whedon’s.
-I am hyperaware of gratuitous violence against women in films and felt that the additional elements added to the Snyder Cut were over the top and verging on uncomfortable.
-It’s the additional (and unnecessary) scenes of the Amazonians being killed by the Parademons and thrown around in multitudes by Steppenwolf.
+I am hyperaware of gratuitous violence against women in films and felt that the additional elements added to the Snyder Cut were over the top and verging uncomfortable.
+The additional (and unnecessary) scenes of the Amazonians being killed by the Parademons and thrown around in multitudes by Steppenwolf.
 It served no purpose other than creating a longer action sequence than the theatrical cut.

-Regardless of those feelings, Zack Snyder’s Justice League feels like the rightful and true culmination of everything that Warner Bros. had been building up to with Wonder Woman, Aquaman, and Batman v Superman.
+Regardless of those feelings, Zack Snyder’s Justice League feels like the rightful and true culmination of everything Warner Bros. had been building up to with Wonder Woman, Aquaman, and Batman v Superman.
 It’s a sweeping epic that has earned its place in the Hall of Heroes.

-Justice League is by no means a perfect visual masterpiece, especially with many of the solely Snyder-esque colorizations that he has overutilized in 300, Batman v Superman, and Dawn of the Dead.
+Justice League is by no means a perfect visual masterpiece, especially with many of the solely Snyder-Esque colorizations that he has overutilized in 300, Batman v Superman, and Dawn of the Dead.
 There’s even a laughably bad sequence with a slow-motion sesame seed, followed by a couple of slow-motion hot dogs.
 But these bad sequences are easy to look past, in favor of the film’s highlights.